epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

 6. **Analyze relationship between themes in movies and in news articles**:
     We analyze the relative presence of themes for both datasets over time, visualize these trends and look for any interesting statistical correlation
 7. **In-depth analysis: societal reflections in movies via genre and sentiment**:
     We also want to explore how those societal topics are presented in movies and how they reflect society at various points in time.
-Typically, we’ll look for genres in which they are present, the kind of sentiments they are associated with, i.e. positive emotions, negative, fear, hope, etc. We’ll analyze all that to see what kind of depiction of society is preferred in movies by a combination of all those elements.
+Typically, we’ll look for genres in which they are present and the kind of sentiments they are associated with, i.e. positive emotions, negative, fear, hope, etc. We’ll analyze all that to see what kind of depiction of society is preferred in movies by a combination of all those elements.
 8. **Conclusion and Data Story**:
    We’ll create a nice interface to present our findings, display our plots and draw conclusions from what we observed in the previous steps.
 ---